Gsilvera24/Quantitative-Python-Analysis/README.md

 * The greatest increase in profits (date and amount) over the entire period.
 * The greatest decrease in losses (date and amount) over the entire period.

+Specificially, the financial records is a .csv file containing budget data over several years.

 Procedure & Screenshots
 ======